-Her work has twice been selected for the Joan Miro Foundation's International Drawing Competition and their touring exhibition in Spain, Rumania, Poland and Bulgaria.
+Her work has twice been selected for the Joan Miro Foundation's International Drawing Competition and was included in their touring exhibition in Spain, Romania, Poland and Bulgaria.
 She has received an honorary medal from the City of Vichy, France for work exhibited in the U.F.A.C.S.I.
 XII International Salon.
-Kristin's work has been seen in numerous exhibitions in France, Canada and the United States, and in several Steven Cannell television productions.
+Kristin's work has been seen in numerous exhibitions in Holland, France, Canada and the United States, and in several Steven Cannell television productions.
 Her work is held in public notably, the Burnaby, Penticton and Vernon (Municipal) Art Galleries in British Columbia; in corporate collections - B.C.
-Hydro, Vancouver General Hospital, Lions Gate Hospital, Saitn Paul's Hospital and the Tapestry Foundation.
+Hydro, Vancouver General Hospital, Lions Gate Hospital, Saint Paul's Hospital and the Tapestry Foundation.
 Her work is held in private collections in Canada, Ireland, Scotland, Germany and France.

 Kristin is a member of the Fort Gallery Artists Collective and lives and works in Maple Ridge, British Columbia, Canada.
 Maple Ridge ACT Gallery exhibited her Barn Project series in 2020.

 A complete exhibition history is available upon request.

 As I interpret my surroundings, I like to explore imagery through experimenting with materials and crossing media boundaries.